HO2PT/Helsinki-O2-Pathway-Tool/README.md

 How to download?
 1. Click "Releases" on the right side of this page
-2. Click "Assets"-dropdownmenu on the first version
+2. Click "Assets"-dropdownmenu on the latest version
 3. Click "O2PathwayTool.exe"